Skip to content

 Signing Your Work.

-• Sign the back of it.
+• Sign the back of your artwork.

-• Sign a piece of tissue paper with graphite pencil and embed that tissue into your work.
+• Write your signature on tissue paper with graphite pencil and embed it into the wax layers.

 Tell me, how do you go about signing your work?